AndreasKarageorgos/Anonymous-Chat/README.md

         >> python3 client.py

-        Enter a key word: Test

         Onion link: example_link.onion

-* Client3 AES.key = "GtR29" , IV.key = "Uiqw"
+ * Client3 AES.key = "Hgfw" , IV.key = "bhwg"

         >> python3 client.py

-        Enter a key word: test

         Onion link: example_link.onion

- * Client4 AES.key = "Hgfw" , IV.key = "bhwg"

-        >> python3 client.py

-        Enter a key word: Test

-        Onion link: example_link.onion

-Client3 even with the same AES,IV keys it is not going to display any message.
-(It is going to be able to uncrypt the data because it has the same AES,IV keys)

-Client4 has the same key word with Client1 and Client2 but different AES,IV keys , that means Client4 will not be able to decrypt and see the messages of Client1,Client2 and Client3 (Also Client1,Client2 and Client3 will not be able to decrypt Client4 messages).
+Client1 and Client2 have the same pair of keys, this way they are going to be able to see the messages of each other.
+Client4 has different keys so it wont

+be able to decrypt or send messages to Client1 and Client2.
+(The server broadcasts to every client all the messages)

 ## DISCLAIMER